LazaUK/AIFoundry-AgentsV2-OpenAPITool/README.md

 ### 1.1.
 Prerequisites
 You need:
-- An *Azure AI Foundry* project with a deployed model (e.g., gpt-4.1),
+- An *Azure AI Foundry* project with a deployed AI model (e.g., gpt-4.1),
 - Authorisation to deploy backend API endpoint as a Web site to Azure App Services.

 ### 1.2.
 Environment Variables